Los Angeles honors Kobe, Gianna Bryant with public memorial - WHIZ News

 “I just wanted to thank him for being such an inspiration to me,” she said.
 “I grew up watching him on the screen. … It made me realize he’s more than just that guy out on the court.”

 The concourse was a sea of people dressed in the team colors of purple and yellow and others in black.
-On the scoreboard, the Bryant family’s life flashes by in pictures: Bryant with his wife, Vanessa, Bryant and Gianna, the whole family in costumes, Gianna on the court, baby pictures of Gianna and her father.
+On the scoreboard, the Bryant family’s life flashes by in pictures.

 The service began just hours after Vanessa Bryant sued the owner of the helicopter that crashed in the fog last month.
 The wrongful-death lawsuit claimed that the pilot, Ara Zobayan, was careless and negligent by flying in cloudy conditions.